Skip to Main Content

 Not disclosed

-SoLo Funds versus Prosper
+SoLo Funds vs. Prosper

-SoLo Funds versus Possible Finance
+SoLo Funds vs. Possible Finance

 Possible Finance is designed to work for those who have little to no credit, similar to SoLo Funds.
 It only offers up to $500 in loans, making it similar to SoLo’s lending model.
-However, the fees are incredibly high, with interest rates reaching up to 150% for those without a good credit history.
+However, the fees are incredibly high, with interest rates reaching up to 150 percent for those without a good credit history.
 Its eight-week terms are much longer than SoLo’s repayment period, but it still seems to fall short when faced with such a high APR.
 Although it may be harder to find a lender with SoLo, its fees are likely to beat what you will pay with Possible Finance.

 How to apply for a personal loan with SoLo Funds